R.W. Doerge

 - Every registered student is allowed "one excused" (non-work related) absence.

-- Although this is a seminar course, everyone is welcome to attend.
+Although this is a seminar course, anyone is welcome to attend.
 Weekly e-mail announcements of the

 seminars are mailed every Thursday (with reminders on Monday).
 If you would like to be added to the